ravendesignsystem/rds/src/docs/dev/blocks/main/content/index.md

 - keep your code tidy, clean and well-formed.
 - use lowercase element and attribute names.
 - close all HTML elements.
+- in almost all cases the b-content block width should be set to `u-block--s`.

 ```html
 <div class="u-block u-block--s">